Time for a roundup of the trivial, featuring the English language’s love affair with describing things as affairs…

 • • •

-The “brown dog” of the statue—history does not record its name, if it was given one—was vivisected and ultimately euthanized during an anatomy lecture on February 2, 1903.
+The “brown dog” memorialized by the statue—history does not record its name, if it was given one—was vivisected and ultimately euthanized during an anatomy lecture on February 2, 1903.
 Depending on whom you asked, the dog was a) properly anaesthetized, did not suffer, and contributed to scientific progress and education, 2) operated on while awake, could be seen to writhe in agony during the lecture, and was laughed at by students, or d) somewhere in the middle.

 The statue was eventually given a 24-hour armed guard until 1910, when the cost was deemed prohibitive.
 Under cover of darkness, authorities rolled in, took the monument, and melted it down.
 A replacement was not made until 1985.
 Additional reading here and here.

 2. All the way back in 1798, the XYZ Affair led the US directly into the Quasi War.
-I made neither of those terms up.
+I have made up neither of those terms.
 The roots of the XYZ affair are a deep tale of medium-stakes diplomacy, hot international trade-treaty action, and Franco-American relations.
 If you have a high tolerance for 1790s political minutiae, by all means read more about the XYZ affair here.
 The cleft version is that the US tried to remain neutral while France and Britain were at war, but the relationship with France was strained.
 John Adams sent a three-man team to Paris to iron out a tension-relieving treaty, but they were greeted with an almost immediate demand for a bribe, which they refused.
 Trying to defray anti-Franco tensions, Adams refused to release reports from his diplomatic team, as they detailed the scurrilous French actions.
 Finally bowing to political pressure, he released the communiques, replacing the names of the guilty French parties with the letters W, X, Y, and Z. Hence the name.

 The Franco-American brand name—once the callsign of Spaghetti-Os—has been phased out.
 In the 1970s the jingle “Who can?
 Franco-Ameri – can!” was sung by Barry Manilow.

 3. Moving now to affairs of the heart.
 In 1791, Secretary of the Treasury and face of the sawbuck Alexander Hamilton met Maria Reynolds, who asked him for money on account of having been abandoned by her husband.
 In Hamilton’s own delightful words, “Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable.”
-Thus began their affair, with the pair administering “non-pecuniary consolation” to one another for the better part of three years (is that a triple entendre?).
+Thus began their affair, with the pair administering “non-pecuniary consolation” to one another for the better part of three years (serious language question: is that a triple entendre?).

 Christie’s books include: The Elephants of Murder, Dumb Witness, Sparkling Cyanide, Murder is Easy, and N or M?

 Before being sentenced to death, Bosse gave authorities the name of her chief rival, La Voison.
-Catherine Monvoisin was a fortune teller, chiromancer, and sorceress; she sold amulets and aphrodisiacs, potions and powders, and held black masses for her clients—dozens of whom were French nobility, including counts, countesses, dukes, duchesses, princes, princesses, and all manner of sir, madams, viscounts and viziers, many of whom she sold poisons to, and virtually all of whom dabbled in the dark arts with her.
+Catherine Monvoisin was a fortune teller, chiromancer, and sorceress; she sold amulets and aphrodisiacs, potions and powders, and held black masses for her clients—dozens of whom were French nobility, including counts, countesses, dukes, duchesses, princes, princesses, and all manner of sir, madams, viscounts and viziers.
+She sold poison to most of them, and nearly all of them dabbled in the dark arts with her assistance.